viswa2/DevOps/aws-fundamentals/README.md

 <img width="452" alt="Route53" src="https://github.com/viswa2/devops/assets/34201574/ea3c0b6a-19a3-4a6e-85d6-6a16dc540e4c">

 `Simple routing` - Simple routing lets you configure standard DNS records, with no special Route 53 routing such as weighted or latency.
-With simple routing, you typically route traffic to a single resource, for example, to a web server for your website.
+With simple routing, you `typically route traffic to a single resource, for example, to a web server for your website`.

-`Weighted routing` - This routing policy is used to route traffic to multiple resources in proportions that you specify.
+`Weighted routing` - This routing policy is used to `route traffic to multiple resources in proportions that you specify`.

 `Latency-based routing` - This routing policy is used when you have `resources in multiple AWS Regions and you want to route traffic to the region` that provides the best latency.